meisterheister/otrs/SupportQuota/README.md

 ### Usage Notes

-The Support Quota widget in TicketZoom shows the quota for the current month only and just for the particular 'CustomerCompanyID' set to the ticket.
-If you need to get a report by the end of the month to charge the extra work units, you must go to Admin > SQL Box and run a query like:
+The Support Quota widget in AgentTicketZoom shows the quota for the current period only and just for the particular 'CustomerCompanyID' set to the ticket.
+If you need to get a report by the end of a particular period to charge the extra work units, you must go to Admin > SQL Box and run a query like:

 ```sql
 SELECT t.tn "Ticket #",